 even containing a copy of the application source code,

 is platform-independent (via Eclipse RCP)

 and lightweight enough for good interactive performance on a laptop.

 Assume we have an application called zoo

-Typically, this involves compiler options similar to -O3 -g.
+Typically this involves compiler options such as -O3 -g.

 for options for specific compilers.)